asappresearch/slue-toolkit/README.md

 We introduce Spoken Language Understanding Evaluation (SLUE) benchmark.
 This toolkit provides codes to download and pre-process the SLUE datasets, train the baseline models, and evaluate SLUE tasks.
 Refer [https://arxiv.org/abs/2111.10367](https://arxiv.org/abs/2111.10367) for more details.

 ## News
+ - Jul.
+28, 2022: We update the data to v0.2 where the dev set of slue-voxceleb has a similar distribution as the test set.
  - Nov.
-22: We release the SLUE paper on arXiv along with the slue-toolkit repository.
+22, 2021: We release the SLUE paper on arXiv along with the slue-toolkit repository.
 The repository contains data processing and evaluation scripts.
-We will publish the scripts for trainig the baseline models soon.
+We will publish the scripts for training the baseline models soon.

 ## Installation
 1. git clone this repository and install slue-toolkit (development mode)